Layan002/AI-task4-joint_state_publisher-ROS-/README.md

 This task is to control the robot arm using ROS1 joint_state_publisher.
 Joint state publisher is one of the ROS packages that is commonly used to interact with each joint of the robot.
 The package contains the joint_state_publisher node, which will find the nonfixed joints from the URDF model and publish the joint state values of each joint in the sensor_msgs/JointState message format.

 # Steps
+I've followed this [Tutorial](https://www.youtube.com/playlist?list=PLeEzO_sX5H6TBD6EMGgV-qdhzxPY19m12) to complete the task.
+> [!NOTE]
+> You might face the same problems I've faced. so sheck the "Troubleshooting" section here in readme.

 ### Install ROS and Necessary Packages
 I did this step in this [Link](https://github.com/Layan002/AI-Task1-Installing-ROS2).
 Check and follow it if you have not done it yet.